Nordix/openldap-ppolicy-pwdcheck-module/README.md

 | `contains_username`         | boolean<sup>1</sup> | `false` | Reject passwords containing the username.                      |

 <sup>1</sup> For boolean parameters, you can use `1`/`0` or `true`/`false` (case-insensitive).
+For example, `use_cracklib 1` or `use_cracklib true` both enable the option.

 ##### CrackLib

 CrackLib is a library that checks passwords against a dictionary of known weak passwords and patterns to enhance password security.
-The CrackLib support may be disabled at compile time by setting `HAVE_CRACKLIB=0` during compilation.
-For more information, see the [official repository](https://github.com/cracklib/cracklib/tree/main/src).
+For more information on CrackLib, see the [official repository](https://github.com/cracklib/cracklib/tree/main/src).

+The CrackLib support is compiled in and enabled by default but it may be disabled with `make HAVE_CRACKLIB=0`.
+To disable CrackLib checks at runtime, set `use_cracklib` to `0` or `false`.

-##### Quality Points Concept (`min_points`)
+##### Quality Points System (`min_points`)

+When the password is evaluated, one quality point is awarded for each character class that fully meets the minimum requirement.
 There are four character classes: (1) lowercase letters, (2) uppercase letters, (3) digits, and (4) punctuation/special characters.
-When the password is evaluated, one quality point is awarded for each character class that fully meets the minimum requirement.
 For example, if `min_upper` is set to 2, at least 2 uppercase letters are needed to earn one point for the uppercase class.
 If `min_points` is set to 3, the password must meet the minimum requirements in at least 3 of the 4 character classes to be accepted.
+Setting `min_points` to 0 disables the quality points check, allowing any password that passes the other checks.

+For the quality points system, a class with `min_*` set to 0 is equivalent to setting it to 1.
+A single character from that class will earn a quality point.

+##### Minimum Character Requirements (`min_upper`, `min_lower`, `min_digit`, `min_punct`)

+These parameters define the minimum number of characters required from each class for a password to be considered valid.
+Setting a parameter to 0 disables the check for that class.
+This check is independent of the quality points system: both must be satisfied unless one is disabled.

 ##### Maximum Consecutive Characters (`max_consecutive_per_class`)

 This parameter sets the limit for consecutive characters from the same character class in a password.
-For instance, with `max_consecutive_per_class` set to 5, a password may include up to 4 consecutive lowercase letters.
+For example, if `max_consecutive_per_class` set to 5, a password may include up to 4 consecutive lowercase letters.
-`abcdABCD1234` is valid, but `abcdeABCD1234` exceeds the limit and is rejected.
+`abcdABCD1234` is valid, but `abcdeABCDE12345` exceeds the limit and is rejected.

-Setting the value to 0 disables this check.

 ⚠️ Due to a bug, consecutive characters are counted incorrectly, so the effective limit is one less than the configured value.
 This behavior is preserved for compatibility with the original module.

+Setting the value to 0 disables this check.

 ##### Password Contains Username (`contains_username`)

 If enabled, this option rejects any password that includes the username.
+By default the check is disabled.
 For example, if a user's DN is `uid=john,ou=people,dc=example,dc=com`, the module extracts the username `john` and checks if it appears anywhere in the password.
-If the password is `john2025!`, it will be rejected because it contains the username `john`.
+If the password is `John2025!`, it will be rejected because it contains the username `john`.
+This check is case-insensitive.

 ##### Example configuration

-Each line in the config file should be: `parameter value` Spaces and tabs act as delimiters.
+Each line in the configuration file should follow the format `parameter value`.
+You may use spaces and tabs as delimiters.
 Parameter names are case-sensitive.

 ```